Stop Sending Meeting Data to US Servers. Try MeetMemo

 What Belgian law requires

-- Store recordings on your Mac — you control retention, deletion, access
+- Store recordings on your Mac.
+You control retention, deletion, and access

-That's it.
-No DPA, no US data transfers, no compliance theater.
+No DPA.
+No US data transfers.
+No compliance theater.

 Why this matters for Belgian SaaS companies

-If you're building SaaS in Belgium, you likely care about:
+If you're building SaaS in Belgium, three things make local processing especially relevant:

 Customer trust

-More and more customers ask about data handling.
-"Where does the transcription happen?" is a fair question — and having an answer like "locally on your Mac" is a strong differentiator.
+Customers increasingly ask about data handling.
+"Where does the transcription happen?" is a fair question in enterprise sales, and "locally on your Mac" is an answer that closes conversations rather than opening them.

 Regulatory scrutiny

 The Belgian Data Protection Authority (Gegevensbeschermingsautoriteit) is active.
 Companies have been fined for GDPR violations.
-Local processing minimizes your exposure.
+Local processing minimizes your exposure before an issue ever arises.

 Competitive advantage

-Most of your competitors are using US-based tools.
-By using MeetMemo, you can honestly say: "Your data never leaves Belgium."
+Most of your competitors rely on US-based tools.
+With MeetMemo, you can honestly tell clients: "Your data never leaves Belgium."

 Comparison: MeetMemo vs. cloud alternatives